-The Hemingway Letters Project will result in the publication of a comprehensive scholarly edition of the author’s some 6,000 letters, approximately eighty-five percent of them never before published.
+The Hemingway Letters Project is producing a comprehensive scholarly edition of the author’s some 6,000 letters, approximately 85 percent of them never before published.
 The edition is being published by Cambridge University Press in a projected seventeen volumes.
 The project is authorized by the Ernest Hemingway Foundation/Society and the Hemingway Foreign Rights Trust, holders, respectively, of the U.S. and international rights to the letters.
 We are particularly grateful to Patrick Hemingway, who originally conceived of a complete scholarly edition of his father’s letters and who has been most generous and supportive of this effort.

 The Hemingway Letters Project is supported in part by the National Endowment for the Humanities and has been designated a We, the People project, “a special recognition by the NEH for model projects that advance the study, teaching, and understanding of American history and culture.”

-Volume 2 (1923-1925) is scheduled for publication in October 2013.
-It is edited by Sandra Spanier, Albert J. DeFazio III, and Robert W. Trogdon, with associate volume editors Miriam Mandel and Rena Sanderson.
-Volume advisory editor J. Gerald Kennedy has contributed an Introduction to the volume.
+Volume 2 (1923-1925) was published in October 2013, edited by Sandra Spanier, Albert J. DeFazio III, and Robert W. Trogdon, with associate volume editors Miriam Mandel and Rena Sanderson.
+Volume advisory editor J. Gerald Kennedy contributed an Introduction to the volume.

 Because Hemingway’s letters are widely dispersed and he did not routinely keep copies, a major challenge has been to track down and obtain copies of the extant letters.
 To date we have gathered copies of letters from some 250 sources in the United States and abroad: more than 70 libraries and institutional archives, and scores of dealers, private collectors, Hemingway correspondents, and their descendants.
 The largest repository, the Hemingway Collection of the John F. Kennedy Presidential Library, has generously donated copies of its entire holdings of some 2,500 outgoing letters.
 The final volume will feature a section of “Additional Letters” for those that come to light after publication of the volumes in which they would have appeared.